Little-Podi/AdaWorld/README.md

 }
 ```

-## Contact
+## 📢 Contact

-If you have any questions or concerns, feel free to contact me through email (sygao@connect.ust.hk).
+If you have any questions or comments, feel free to contact me through email (sygao@connect.ust.hk).
 Suggestions and collaborations are also highly welcome!